Automatic nonlinear MPC approximation with closed-loop guarantees: Numerical Experiments

-We use \alkiax\ to determine an approximate MPC in order to control system~\eqref{eq:CSTR} with high sampling rates and closed-loop guarantees.
+We use \alkiax\ to determine an approximate MPC to control system~\eqref{eq:CSTR} with high sampling rates and closed-loop guarantees.
 To this end, we consider the MPC scheme in~\cite{Hertneck2018Learning}, which is designed to be robust with respect to input disturbances bounded by $\error=5.1\cdot 10^{-3}$.
 To compute the approximate MPC, \alkiax\ requires samples, \ie solutions of the NLP of the ground truth MPC~$f$ for different states.
+In this experiment, the hyperparameters were $\underline p=2$ and $\overline p=5$, yielding an upper bound on the condition number of~$\overline\kappa = 1.14\cdot 10^8$ (see~\eqref{eq:condition}, \eqref{eq:condition_extended}).